tuckyeah/sql-references-join/README.md

 By the end of this lesson, students should be able to:

 -   Add a foreign key reference to an existing table.
--   Create a table with a foreign key reference.
 -   Insert a row which includes a reference to the id of a row in another table.
 -   Update a row setting a reference to the id of a row in another table.
 -   Retrieve rows from two tables using a `JOIN` condition